szczyglis-dev/ultimate-chain-parser/README.md

 ### Included configuration providers

-**ArrayConfig** - reads configuration from a PHP array passed as a constructor argument
+- **ArrayConfig** - reads configuration from a PHP array passed as a constructor argument.

-**YamlConfig** - reads configuration from a YAML file (path to the file needs to be passed as a constructor argument)
+- **YamlConfig** - reads configuration from a YAML file (path to the file needs to be passed as a constructor argument).

 ### How to create your own configuration provider